 About the estate:

-Like Rauzan-Gassies in Margaux, this estate belongs to the Quié family.
-It may not have the resources of the appellation's top producers, but it can nevertheless be tender and delicious in good vintages.
-In such cases, it represents a good deal for wine lovers, thanks to its very reasonable prices.
+Like Rauzan-Gassies in Margaux, this wine is owned by the Quié family.
+It doesn’t have the resources of the appellation’s top producers, but it can nonetheless be smooth and delicious in good vintages.
+It’s a great value for wine lovers, thanks to its very reasonable prices.

 Vinous